AI-comp/wpcs/README.md

 # Documents
 - Generate class diagrams for controllers and models

-        sudo apt get install graphviz # if you didn't install graph-viz rake diagram:all
+        sudo apt-get install graphviz # if you didn't install graph-viz rake diagram:all

 # Performance Testing